jacoporauseo/Group-Application/README.md

 # Group-Application
 This is the repository for the HSG Python Class project.
+The app is a Coffe shop game that is played in the Terminal.